-October is Black History Month, so why not engage with some of the fantastic resources available to learn from and explore the history, stories and culture of black people?
-Here’s some recommendations and suggestions from the Made With Many team, which include both serious subject matter as well as joyful celebrations of black culture.
-Please get in touch if you have additions for our list.
+Engage with some of the fantastic resources available to learn from and explore the history, stories and culture of Black people.
+Here’s some recommendations, which include both serious subject matter as well as joyful celebrations of Black culture.

-- The avid readers in the team recommended The Color Purple by Alice Walker and To Kill a Mockingbird by Harper Lee, which you can borrow as e-books or e-audiobooks from Northamptonshire Libraries via BorrowBox.
+- Avid readers might like The Color Purple by Alice Walker and To Kill a Mockingbird by Harper Lee, which you can borrow as e-books or e-audiobooks from Northamptonshire Libraries via BorrowBox.

 - History lovers may also like exploring Northamptonshire Black History Association’s website or Facebook as they have been finding, sharing and preserving Northamptonshire Black History for more than two decades, as well as hosting regular community events and creating educational resources.

 - BBC iPlayer also has a new Black & British collection where you can find some brilliant thought-provoking programmes, such as Noughts + Crosses which turns racism on it’s head through a vision of a parallel world, as well as Sitting in Limbo, a drama inspired by the Windrush scandal, (there is a pre-watershed version you can watch with children) as well as a cracking soundtrack available on BBC Sounds.
 You can also find on BBC iPlayer The Unwanted Secret Windrush Files, a documentary by the historian David Olusoga.

 - Roots: The Saga of an American Family is a book by Alex Haley, which follows the story of an African man sold to slavery and his descendants.
 It was first dramatised in the 1970’s and was recently readapted as a mini-series in 2016.

 - BBC Sounds also has some great music documentaries, such as Black Music in Europe which tracks the early recordings of black music and explores a rare archive of early jazz, blues and spirituals from the early 1900s which has had a long-lasting impact on modern music.